-This paper examines the impacts on the Swiss loan market of the capital rule changes proposed in BCBS 306 and 307.
-The rule changes include the substitution of a risk-indicator-based, revised SA for the current SA and the imposition of capital floors for IRB capital based on percentage of revised SA capital.
+This paper examines the impacts on the Swiss loan market of the capital rule changes proposed in BCBS 306, 307 and 347.
+The rule changes include

+- a) the substitution of a risk-indicator-based, revised SA for the current SA (especially in the case of BCBS 307), - b) changes in the treatment of undrawn loan facilities(particularly important in the case of BCBS 347) - c) the imposition of capital floors for IRB capital based on percentage of revised SA capital.